My Journey to the True Pure Land Way

 Therefore, stop asking questions lest you may upset Him.

-But not favoured by God my two-year lessons soon came to an end.
+But not favoured by God my 2 year study soon came to an end.

-If I preach Love and display a praiseworthy intention
+If One preaches Love and displays a praiseworthy intention,

-But eternally condemn to hell those who failed to please,
+But eternally condemns to hell those who failed to please.

-My conditional love is egoistic and certainly lacks compassion
+His conditional love is egoistic and surely lacks compassion,

-So, I am not different from the common man or beast.
+So, He is not different from the common man or beast.

 Only a few could see vaguely, others totally unclear.

-But keenly aware that our rare intelligence is extremely hard to find
+But keenly aware that our high intelligence is hard to find,

-I should not let this precious human existence just slip by.
+I should not let this rare human existence just slip by.

-The monk’s speech on the topic of Rebirth was forceful and sure
+The monk’s speech on Rebirth was forceful and sure,